postcss/postcss-parser-tests/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="http://postcss.github.io/postcss/logo.svg">

-Base tests for every [PostCSS] CSS parser.
-It contains:
+This project contains base tests for every [PostCSS] CSS parser, including:

-* 24 CSS files to test extreme cases of CSS spec.
+* 24 CSS files to test extreme cases of the CSS specification.
 * Integration tests by popular website styles to test CSS from the wild.

-This tests also will be useful any CSS parser, not only from PostCSS ecosystem.
+These tests are useful for any CSS parser, not just parsers within the PostCSS ecosystem.

 ## Cases

-You can iterate through all cases by `cases.each` method:
+You can iterate through all test cases using the `cases.each` method:

 ```js
 var cases = require('postcss-parser-tests');